Target Designer Guide

 - Describes the Microsoft® Windows® XP Embedded development tools and how they work together in the development process.

-- Describes the order and phases in the overall development process for creating a run-time image.
+See Development Process in Windows XP Embedded Help for a description of the order and phases in the overall development process for creating a run-time image.